thomasdeitz/harp.sl.marketing/public/_content.story.md

 Socialeads leverages social networks, data science and machine learning to help financial representatives find and connect with the right people at the right time.

+---

 In today’s world, people of all ages are actively telling their friends, families and colleagues just about everything about themselves.
-Got a new job – post it on LinkedIn and facebook.
-Got a new place to live – post pictures on Instagram.
-Getting married – post that too.
-Having a baby – more pictures and register for gifts online.
-Just about every important milestone is there for everyone to see.

-**Socialeads uses advanced machine learning and AI tools to gather vast amounts of social media data and information to see and know what’s happening in people’s lives.**
+**Socialeads uses machine learning and AI to gather vast amounts of social media data to see and know what’s happening in people’s lives.**

+---

-At each important milestone in one’s life, there are important financial activities and services that can help secure a family’s future, buy a home, save for college, and plan for retirement.
+At each important milestone in one’s life, there are important financial decisions that can help secure a family’s future, buy a home, save for college, and plan for retirement.

-**Socialeads analyzes the vast data sets to provide insights that enable the ranking of everyone in a social network as prospects, influencers and referrers.**
+**Socialeads analyzes the vast data sets to provide insights that enable financial representatives to be there right when people need them with just what they need.**

+---

 Every minute of a financial rep’s day needs to be maximized for efficient use of time.